-- It has a longer history than other independent financial systems.
+It has a longer history than other independent financial systems.
 So, it’s more established.
-This also makes it easy to trust.
+As a result, it is easy to trust.

-- It uses tested and verified systems, helping minimize inconveniences.
+It uses tested and verified systems, which help reduce inconveniences.

-- Transactions are usually slow, especially when sending or receiving money from international clients.
+Transactions are usually slow, especially when international clients send or receive money.
 This makes traditional finance less efficient for international transactions.

 What Are the Differences Between DeFi and Traditional Finance?

 Traditional finance involves intermediaries, such as financial institutions, but DeFi does not.
-Most DeFi operations are handled by computer programs that can easily function without direct human input.
+Computer programs run most DeFi operations.
+These operations function without direct human input.

 DeFi has more opportunities to earn passive income than traditional finance.
-Most banks have low-interest rates, while decentralized finance has different earning opportunities such as lending or staking that earn you great rewards.
+Most banks have low interest rates.
+In contrast, decentralized finance offers high-interest earning opportunities.
+These include lending or staking opportunities.

-Creating new financial products and introducing them to users is usually easier and faster in decentralized finance than in traditional finance.
-The traditional financial system forces institutions to follow strict procedures before introducing new products, which might take some time.
+Creating new financial products for users is usually easier and faster with DeFi.
+The traditional financial system forces institutions to follow strict procedures.
+As a result, introducing new products might take some time.

 Which One Stands Out Between DeFi and Traditional Finance?

-Traditional finance is a great and well-organized system that most people and governments rely on daily.
-However, things are changing fast, and people are now looking for ways to better control and manage their finances.
+Traditional finance is an excellent and well-organized system.
+Currently, it serves a large part of the world's population daily.
+Yet, things are changing fast.
+People are now looking for ways to control and manage their finances better.
 Decentralized finance is among the most efficient alternatives to traditional finance today.

-Decentralized finance has introduced digital ledger technologies that allow people to transact more securely, privately, and efficiently.
+Decentralized finance has introduced digital ledger technologies.
+This invention allows people to transact more securely, privately, and efficiently.
 So, if you have been looking for a system that allows you to transact anonymously, then DeFi is a great option.